jessicarush/css-notes/CSS_architecture.md

   /* rules */
 }
 ```
-This makes for tidy HTML, but at the cost of messy unscalable, un-reusable CSS.
+This makes for tidy HTML, but at the cost of messy unscalable, unreusable CSS.
 Complex selectors are fragile.
 Aggressive attempts to avoid putting any style hints or hooks in markup only lead to overloading stylesheets with DOM information.

-In general, you should try to avoid tag selectors altogether.
+In general, you should try to avoid tag selectors.
 Apply classes directly to the elements you want to style to improve predictability.

 ### 3. Avoid using *qualified selectors*